 View this post on Instagram

 Deep in the canyon of Schwyz, you can find the bucolic scenery of Innerthal.
-It's nested away in a ring of green, against the great lake in the upper lake Wägital.
-It is ripped off the pages of Hammerstein's Sound of Music, in the sense that its pastures are so picturesque one could almost picture a nun turned governess frolicking across its plains.
+It's nestled away in a ring of green, against the great lake in the upper lake Wägital.
+It appears ripped off the pages of Hammerstein's Sound of Music, in the sense that its pastures are so picturesque one could almost picture a nun-turned-governess frolicking across them.
 The bleating goats and their bells chiming in the distance could soothe any troubled soul to sleep.
 Also stop by at any local tavern for a hunk of schnitzel and a tankard of beer.
 En Guete.

 Evora, Portugal